Skip to main content

 Web Testing Setup

-Step 1: Install drivers
+Step 1: Download and Install drivers

 In order to use Cycle web Steps, a driver must be installed for Chrome, Internet Explorer, or Microsoft Edge.